Why Was Abby Lee Miller’s Sentencing Delayed? Does This Affect ‘Dance Moms’?

 This means, perhaps definitively, that she will be on the show in some capacity.

-However, the question of when the new season will air is still up in the air.
+However, the question of when the new season will debut is still up in the air.

 “The future of Dance Moms may depend entirely on when Abby Lee Miller’s sentencing hearing is rescheduled.
 The two-part winter finale of Dance Moms Season 7 aired on February 21, and a number of clips featured folks wondering what was going to happen to Miller if and when she was sent to prison.
 The second half of Season 7 is already filming, so any plans for coverage of the aftermath of Miller’s sentence will have to be scrapped.
 Good news for Miller, but not-so-good news for any execs who were hoping for some juicy material in the second half of Season 7 after she was sent to the big house.”